It’s so much more than fashion

-These days, it’s hard not to be in any way associated with the fintech world and not hear about Buy Now, Pay Later (BNPL).
-What started as a way for consumers to purchase mostly higher-end items (fashion, jewelry, shoes, home goods) in installments has become a massive industry on its own – and the source of much debate.
-With increased regulations looming and more and more customers taking advantage of BNPL options, the landscape of BNPL providers is changing.
+Buy Now, Pay Later (BNPL) has quickly become a global phenomenon, with more and more customers choosing to split payments into installments for a wide variety of goods and services.
+What started as a way for consumers to purchase mostly higher-end items (fashion, jewelry, shoes, home goods) has become a massive industry on its own – and the source of much debate.
+With increased regulations looming globally and more customers taking advantage of BNPL options, the landscape of providers is changing.
 Not only are more organizations offering BNPL as a payment option, the types of goods and services offered are rapidly expanding.

-Here we explore 15 companies who are changing the way we look at Buy Now, Pay Later.
+Take a look at these 15 companies who are changing the way we view Buy Now, Pay Later.

-- Uplift – Headquartered in California, with a rapid growth plan that is seeing international office locations opening, Uplift’s mission is to help people purchase what matters most – in their case, travel.
-With international partners ranging from cruise lines and resorts to airlines and vacation package dealers, their buy now, pay later options come at a crucial time.
-With the travel industry decimated by Covid-19, Uplift hopes their buy now, pay later plans will “be the economic kickstarter needed to ignite the travel industry.”
+- Uplift – Headquartered in California, Uplift’s mission is to help people purchase what matters most – in their case, travel.
+With international partners ranging from cruise lines and resorts to airlines and vacation package dealers Uplift hopes their buy now, pay later plans will “be the economic kickstarter needed to ignite the travel industry.”
 Uplift works directly with merchants to reinforce brand loyalty, offering customers a simpler way to pay for travel by selecting Uplift options at checkout, without driving consumers to their own proprietary marketplace.

-- Fly Now Pay Later – The UK’s Fly Now Pay Later is expanding into the travel-starved US market, while hoping to increase operations in the UK and Germany.
-With a mission to make travel affordable and flexible, the company is hoping to capitalize on post-pandemic recovery by offering travel payment plans that work for everyone – destinations and customers.
+- Fly Now Pay Later – The UK’s Fly Now Pay Later has expanded into the travel-starved US market, while increasing operations in the UK and Germany.
+With a mission to make travel affordable and flexible, the company is capitalizing on post-pandemic recovery by offering travel payment plans that work for everyone – destinations and customers.
 With an easy-to-use booking app, Fly Now Pay Later pays for your holiday with your selected travel provider, leaving you to pay them back with flexible payment options over time.

 - Hokodo – Buy now, pay later is becoming increasingly popular among retail merchants, so offering payment options for B2B purchases is a unique twist.
 Today, B2B merchants are essentially forced into offering payment terms to their customers with outdated methods of credit management – including paper-based applications, manual credit checks and painful invoicing programs.
 Enter in Europe-based Hokodo, which aims to make selling to business buyers easier.
 Business buyers shop on selected merchant’s sites, with real-time offers of payment terms, “powered by Hokodo’s trade credit APIs.”
 They claim that the wrong payment options are one of the biggest reasons that B2B buyers drop out of a sales funnel – will BNPL help increase that conversion rate?
 Hokodo thinks so.